fernandohur/restz/README.md

 and http-request to make the actual request.
 This tutorial shows how to do some basic stuff.
 Restz is made specifically to consume web services from Android, although it is general purpose.

+## What is *Restz*?
+Rest is a darn easy way to consume RESTful webservices with Json format.
+It basically does 2 things for you:
+1. It makes the actual request i.e. the HTTP GET, PUT, POST, DELTE or whatever.
+2. It parses the result from a raw json string to a regular Java Object, so you don't have to.

 ## How to use Restz
-Restz is built for lazy dummies like me in mind, so using it is easy.
-Follow these simple steps to learn how to make a GET, POST, PUT and DELETE
+Restz is built for lazy dummies like me in mind, so it's easy to use.
+Follow these simple steps to learn how to make a GET and POST
+(PUT and DELETE coming soon as well as Basic Auth)
 ### How to instantiate Restz

 The default way to instantiate Restz is as follows